(Estimated Timeframe: 2 – 3 hours)

 However, lenders do not require co-op owners to buy title insurance.

 While only condo owners bear responsibility for mortgage taxes and title insurance, both pay real estate taxes.
 If you choose to pay the property taxes on your own, you do not have to set up an escrow account.
 Meaning you have to budget accordingly.
 However, if you roll it into your mortgage payment, the lender will require you to put a certain amount aside at the time of your closing.
 It means you have to come up with potentially several months’ worth of taxes.

 A co-op’s taxes are based; on the number of shares you own.
 Hence, you pay this with your monthly maintenance fee.

 Each co-op and condo is different in the fees they apply.
 Most co-ops and condos have move-in and move-out fees that range in price from a few hundred to a couple of thousand dollars.
 Board application fees range on average from $500 to $700.
 When making your board application, they will send you a list of what’s needed and the fees involved.
 Buyers should read this carefully, so they are fully aware.

 Sponsors Closing Costs

 A significant expense for buyers of new construction properties is that they are responsible for closing costs.
 Includes transfer fees, the attorney’s fees, and, if applicable, their unit’s share of the building’s sponsor apartment.
 It also applies to sponsors in co-op apartments.
 Depending on the purchase price, this can all add up to hundreds of thousands of dollars.

 It is a minor amount, but mortgage and deed recording fees are generally lower for co-ops.
-Co-op buyers are likely to save a couple of hundred dollars, but you are likely to spend any savings you realize on higher board fees.
+So co-op buyers are likely to save a couple of hundred dollars, but you are likely to spend any savings you realize on higher board fees.

 Buyers should carefully consider all potential closing costs.
 Even with the best research, you will only get an approximate estimate.
 You will not know the final bill until the closing day.